[DISCLOSURE: Cards from our partners are mentioned below.]

 Should I Get an American Eagle Credit Card?

 The decision to apply for any store card comes down to, first and foremost, how often you shop at that particular brand.
 Next, you’ll need to consider whether you’re prone to overspending and, subsequently, carrying on balance on your credit cards.
 Store cards generally carry higher annual percentage rates (APRs) than bank-issued credit cards, particularly if you have good credit.
 (You can view two of your credit scores for free on Credit.com.)
 The American Eagle credit cards are no exception.
-Its AEO Credit Card touts a variable 26.24% purchase APR, while the AEO Visa Credit Card has a variable 25.24% purchase APR.
+Both the AEO Visa Card and the AEO Credit Card tout a variable 27.49% purchase APR.
 That means any polos, PJs or pants you can’t pay off in full are going to cost you — and probably beyond any discounts or rewards you’re going to earn.

 Having said that, if you shop at AEO or Aerie (the company’s lingerie brand) all the time — for stuff that you can always pay off in full — than the card might be worth considering.
 Something else to keep in mind: Store cards, particularly those that can only be used at a particular brand, generally have less stringent underwriting standards, so someone who is angling to build their credit may also want to keep that at back of mind as they shop their favorite stores.
 Making on-time payments and revolving very little debt (below ideally 10% of your credit limit) on a store credit card account is one way for new entrants to build a good credit score.